romene/Naturaily-netlify/_posts/2018-12-11-ror-doa-a-comprehensive-guide-for-2019.md

 **Regular web application** - Ruby on Rails is still a good solution for regular web applications.
 If you don’t expect millions of users and a huge traffic then Ruby on Rails may be the right choice for you!
 It is a proven and reliable technology that powers many applications regardless of its downsides.

-**E-Commerce** - Remember when I have mentioned Shopify?
+**E-Commerce** - Remember when I mentioned Shopify?
 This huge, e-commerce giant is powered by our beloved Ruby on Rails framework.
 Let’s not forget about Spree Commerce as an RoR e-commerce alternative.

-As there are gems for every e-commerce feature that you would probably need, Ruby on Rails makes it really easy to get up and running your store in no time.
-With them you can set up your payment gateway, marketing email campaign, even a help desk and many more.
+As there are gems for every e-commerce feature that you could need, Ruby on Rails makes it really easy to get up and running your store in no time.
+With them you can set up your payment gateway, marketing emailing campaign, even a help desk and many more.

-**Custom Database Solutions** - Ruby on Rails framework works really good for advanced database structures that are required for new and innovative business models.
+**Custom Database Solutions** - Ruby on Rails framework works really well for advanced database structures that are required for new and innovative business models.
 The framework has an excellent Object Relational Mapping, called ActiveRecord which allows developers for easy database manipulation without the need to use SQL.
 On top of that, Ruby on Rails can smoothly integrate with Database Management Systems such as PostgreSQL.

 **Content Management** - In the Ruby on Rails ecosystem there are so many great, SEO-friendly tools for content creation and management.
 Maybe a content-centric website would be more right up your alley?
 If so, then make sure to give Jekyll a shot.
 It’s the heart of the site you’re reading right now!
 Learn more about Netlify and Jekyll combo here. \[Link do bloga]

 **You don’t have a fixed app concept** - One of the most important advantages of building your application with Ruby on Rails is that you don’t need to have everything planned ahead.
 Instead, you can add more features as the development goes.
-It’s one of the reasons why Rails is so popular among startups.
+It’s one of the reasons Rails is so popular among startups.

 **A quick prototype is needed** - Another crucial advantage.
 Ruby on Rails is awesome for prototyping.
 Really!
-Bare-bones features and usabilities can be developed in extremely short time.
+Bare-bones features and usabilities can be developed in an extremely short time.
 Creating an MVP will show you what your users want and what your focus should be.

 ## Ruby on Rails and Prototyping

-History has shown that many large companies have started with Rails, for example Twitter, AirBnB, Hulu, Netflix (for more check out our list here\[link]), and have either opted for a different framework as the project got larger or just have sticked with it.
+History has shown that many large companies have started with Rails, for example Twitter, AirBnB, Hulu, Netflix (for more check out our list here\[link]), and have either opted for a different framework as the project got larger or just sticked with it.
 Ruby on Rails has been allowing companies to build a small application or a MVP in no-time.
 Quick development process allows to early acquire more users what eventually leads to quicker and more profitable monetization of the app.

 Bottom line is that you could, you can and you will be able for a very long time to build all sorts of applications with Rails, from social networks, online shops, auction sites to information systems if you will come to an agreement with some of Rails’ limitations.
 Ruby and Rails do just a few things but it does them really well.

 ## Where Rails falls short?

 Unfortunately, Ruby on Rails is losing its popularity, and there are some serious reasons why.
-Some of them may not even be a deal breaker for you but some of them can cause some real issues for your project.
+Some may not even be a deal breaker for you but some of them can cause some real issues for your project.

 ### Performance